inkognitro/oas-tszod-gen/README.md

 ## Usage of generated code
 Following example demonstrates:
-1. How to "onion"-bootstrap different implementations of the `RequestHandler` interface
+1. How the requestHandler object gets created like an onion, with different implementations of the `RequestHandler` interface
-2. How to trigger a request from an example endpoint which has the operationId `auth.authenticate` in the OAS3 specification
+2. How to trigger a request from an endpoint which has the operationId `auth.authenticate` in the OAS3 specification

  ```typescript
 import {